-Most of our guides are minority, and all have graduated from university.
+Most of our guides are from local ethnic minorities, and all have graduated from university.
 However, given the limits to their socio–economic upbringing, their spoken English might be not as fluent as people in Beijing and Shanghai, but they are eager to help and are hospitable.
 Moreover, they know the local people and area.
 When you visit local minority families, you are appreciated and well treated by them.

 Our guides are pleasant and will take you to small local markets (bazaars) to avoid long driving times to larger shops for buying provisions.
 You’ll also stop to visit local scenic spots that provide good rest opportunities.
 Simple toilets can be found along the way, and bring your own tissue since there is none, nor is water provided.